uptoratlen/raspi_LiveBackup/README.md

 # Overview
-* Does a live backup to a img file to SMB share
+* Script creates a live backup in form of a img.gz file on a SMB share
+* unzips the gz file
-* shrink the file with the help of pishrink
+* shrink the file with the help of [PiShrink](https://github.com/Drewsif/PiShrink)
-* cleanup on a regular base
+* cleanup of older backups

-So you already see:  nothing new.
-The only difference is that the script around [PiShrink](https://github.com/Drewsif/PiShrink) does it in one shot.
+You may already noticed:  nothing new.
+The only difference is that the script uses [PiShrink](https://github.com/Drewsif/PiShrink), does the image from the raspi itself without shutdown and all in one script.

 ## Background
 First, again I created nothing new.
 I read multiple (hundreds?) of posts, websites to collect all the info.
 In other